abovewisdom/migraineapp/README.md

 # migraineapp

 This app is used to enter and track migraines.
-The MVP of this project will include the ability to create an account, log a migraine, and view the details for each migraine you have entered.
+The MVP of this project will include the ability to create an account, log a migraine, and view the details for each migraine entered.

 ## Getting Started